enkidevs/curriculum/python/python-core/string-recipes/format-text-paragraphs-with-textwrap.md

 # 'te\nxt'
 ```

-The `fill` method is shorthand notation for the above example:
+You can also use `fill` (a shorthand notation) to achieve the same result:

 ```python
 textwrap.fill("text", width=2)